 There are also some hiking and biking trails in other villages of San Marino, like the Canepa path to old water mills and Canepa cave, and the Castellacio trail up to Mount Seghizzo and the ruins of Fiorentino castle.
 There are some outdoor companies offering bikes for rent and organizing cycling and adventure tours through the beautiful countryside and to sights like the Canepa cave.
-We drove through most of the San Marino villages by car, and they surely make nice destinations for a self-guided cycling tour also.
+We drove through most of the San Marino villages by car, and they surely would be nice destinations for a self-guided cycling tour also.

 How to get in San Marino and other practical information

-There is neither airport nor train stations in San Marino, but it’s still easily reachable by public transportation, if you first go to the coastal city Rimini in Italy.
+There is neither airport nor train stations in San Marino, but it’s still easily reachable by public transportation, if you first go to the coastal city of Rimini in Italy.
 There are regular buses from Rimini (leaving next to the train station) to San Marino, fare is 5 € one way (2018).
 The closest airports to San Marino are in Rimini, Bologna, Florence and Ancona.
 The airport of popular holiday destination Venice is not that far away either.
-If coming from Baltic countries or Finland, one cost-efficient option is to fly to Venice from Riga with airBaltic, and make a trip to Rimini and San Marino from there by train, bus or rental car.
+If you are coming from Baltic countries or Finland, one cost-efficient option is to fly to Venice from Riga with airBaltic, and make a trip to Rimini and San Marino from there by train, bus or rental car.

 San Marino is not part of EU, but it has open border with Italy, so getting in San Marino is really straight-forwarded.
 For stays less than 10 days, no permit of stay is needed.
-The currency of San Marino is Euro and official language is Italy, but English is widely understood and spoken.
+The currency of San Marino is Euro and the official language is Italy, but English is widely understood and spoken.
 Climate is Mediterranean with warm summers and cool winters.
 The best time for a visit, if warm weather is preferred, is from late spring to early autumn, except in August, which is the busiest month with plenty of tourists roaming around the capital.